Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

 Passive cash flow

-When a property performs as expected, cash flow from real estate investments can be relatively stable because speculative short-term price movements seen with stocks are non-existent.
+When a property performs as expected, cash flow from real estate investments can be relatively stable.
+Simply because speculative short-term price movements seen with stocks are non-existent.

 Debt securities are at the bottom on the real estate capital stack and have a high degree of certainty.
-Equity investments in real estate are at the top of the capital stack and, in addition to inflation-adjusted income streams, have the potential for appreciation in property market value and tax-reduction benefits such as depreciation deduction passed through to each individual investor.
+Equity investments in real estate are at the top of the capital stack and, in addition to inflation-adjusted income streams.
+They have the potential for appreciation in property market value and tax-reduction benefits.
+Such as depreciation deduction passed through to each individual investor.

 The REIT market overall has a long-term beta of 75% relative to the broad stock market.
-Generally speaking, investors look for a beta of less than 100%, which means that assets with a lower beta should reduce the overall volatility of an investment portfolio over the long term.
+Generally speaking, investors look for a beta of less than 100%.
+This means that assets with a lower beta should reduce the overall volatility of an investment portfolio over the long term.

-One of the reasons why an illiquid investment like real estate has a low beta is because real estate returns are driven by the real estate market cycle and not the business cycle that affects the returns of many companies in the stock market.
+One of the reasons why an illiquid investment like real estate has a low beta is because real estate returns are driven by the real estate market cycle.
+Not the business cycle that affects the returns of many companies in the stock market.

 Less price volatility